 Only students who have been awarded a Federal Pell Grant are eligible to use their financial aid to purchase required books and supplies from Sun Devil Campus Stores (in-store purchases only).
 If you are a Pell Grant recipient, you must present your ASU ID and inform the cashier you want to pay with financial aid at time of check out.
 Campus Store charges will be applied to your ASU account.
 This payment option is available during specific times at the start of each semester.
 See the financial aid calendar for details.
 View all Campus Store payment options.

-As a financial aid recipient, you are required to continue eligibility by maintaining satisfactory academic progress (SAP), filing a FAFSA each year, completing all requested financial aid items on your To Do list on My ASU and maintaining all other eligibility criteria.
+As a financial aid recipient, you are required to continue eligibility by maintaining Satisfactory Academic Progress (SAP), filing a FAFSA each year, completing all requested financial aid items on your Priority Task checklist on My ASU and maintaining all other eligibility criteria.
 Your SAP status appears in the Finances section of My ASU at the top of your financial aid award information.